When to book a flight to Harare

-Spring is a great time to book flights, as Harare hosts a number of festivals, including the Harare International Festival of Arts (HIFA) and the Harare Jazz Festival, both held in April.
+Spring is a great time to book flights to Harare, the city hosts a number of festivals, including the Harare International Festival of Arts (HIFA) and the Harare Jazz Festival, both held in April.
 The city comes alive during HIFA, which brings together international acts and Zimbabwean artists for a week jam-packed full of performances, including funk, jazz, classical music, opera, soul, theatre, afrobeat and dance.
 Harare Jazz Festival is another popular music event.
 Listen to famous African jazz musicians, while those of you hoping to nurture your own talent can take part in workshops.

-Flights to Harare and hotel rates are cheaper between the months of November and March, which is the warm, wet season.
+Pick up a cheap flight to Harare between the months of November and March, which is the warm, wet season.
 The weather is pleasant around this time, although you'll experience a great deal of rainfall, which may affect your holiday activities.

-Harare has a laid back vibe and you'll find excellent works of art and crafts there as well as exceptional restaurants serving traditional and international dishes.
+Find a cheap flight to Harare and visit a city with a laid back vibe where you'll find excellent works of art and crafts there as well as exceptional restaurants serving traditional and international dishes.

 Zimbabwe is known for its arts and crafts and the National Gallery, located in Harare Gardens, presents monthly exhibits that feature impressive African and contemporary works.
 Here you'll see diverse collections of photographic images, wooden carvings, stone sculptures, paintings and much more.
 The gift shop attached sells a variety of Zimbabwean arts and crafts and books too.

 Whilst in Harare, try some authentic Zimbabwean cuisine including Sadza - a traditional maize meal.